 While we love this lack of cacophonous noise, the PureZone is similarly quiet, and slightly more powerful than the LV-H132.
 Therefore that would be our top recommendation for those that both have a small bedroom and want a purifier that won't offend their ears.

 The LV-H132 is completely bare bones.
-IT has a very simple set of controls witha power button, a buttom to select betweent he 3 fan speeds, a button to turn the included LED nightlight on and off, and a light that indicates when teh filter should be changed.
+It has a very simple set of controls with a power button, a bottom to select between the 3 fan speeds, a button to turn the included LED nightlight on and off, and a light that indicates when the filter should be changed.
 While this is really all you need, it is sometimes nice to have a few special features like a remote control and an automatic off timer.

 The LV-H132 is small and light.
 At just 6.5 pounds it is easy to move around, though the cylindrical shape sometimes feels a bit difficult to grip.